A Survey on Deep Learning Techniques for Action Anticipation

 \subsection{Video feature encoding}

-\textit{Untrimmed} videos are typically used to evaluate action anticipation approaches.
+Compared to \textit{trimmed} videos that are clipped to isolate a single action~\cite{carreiraQuoVadisAction2017}, \textit{untrimmed} videos are typically used to evaluate action anticipation approaches.
 They can be as long as several minutes, and contain several actions.
 It is therefore difficult to directly input the entire video to a visual encoder for feature extraction due to the limits of computational resources.
 A common strategy for video representation is to partition the video into equally sized temporal intervals called snippets, and then apply a pre-trained feature extractor over each snippet.

 More formally, let the observed video segment be denoted by $V$ that contains $T$ frames $\{ x_1, x_2, \dotsc, x_T \}$, corresponding to $i$ actions $\{ a^1, a^2, \dotsc, a^i\}$, where $i$ is usually much smaller than $T$.
 Then, the video segment is broken down into $N$ snippets \{$V_1, V_2, \dotsc, V_N$\}, with each snippet $V_k$ containing $n$ video frames $\{ x_{k1}, x_{k2}, \dotsc, x_{kn}\}$, where the exact number of frames $n$ depends on the frame rate of the videos and the used feature extractor.
 Afterwards, a feature extractor is applied on these snippets to extract a sequence of video representations \{$z_1, z_2, \dotsc, z_N$\}.